Energetics of Rydberg-atom Quantum Computing: Estimation of the energetic cost of executing the Phase Estimation algorithm

 For the measurement, four beams were used, each with 220 $\mu$W power during 90 ms~\cite{phase_estimation_implementation}.

 Once again, to calculate the energy cost, we multiply the power of these radiation sources by the time they were active.
 The results are summarized in the following table:

-Thus, considering both the execution quantum gates and the baseline, preparation and measurement costs, the total energy needed to execute the phase estimation algorithm 700 times was 38.63 J.
+Thus, considering both the execution quantum gates and the baseline, preparation and measurement costs, the total energy needed to execute the phase estimation algorithm 700 times was 69.5 J.

 From these results, it is clear that the preparation and measurement stages contribute only marginally to the total energy cost, each amounting to approximately $0.1 \,\si{ m J}$.
 The computation cost requires a higher amount of energy -- several tenths of a mJ -- with its dominant contribution coming from the $xy$ rotations, due to the higher power of the microwave source.
-However, the dominant cost is clearly that of the baseline, namely the optical traps, which contribute with tens of milliJoules.
+However, the dominant cost is clearly that of the baseline, namely the optical traps, which contribute on the order of $10^2\,\si{ m J}$.

 We stress once again that this analysis does not constitute a complete inventory of all the costs associated with running an algorithm in a Rydberg atom quantum computer.
 In particular, in this first study, we have not included yet classical costs, namely the power consumption of the control electronics, and the cost of classical computation that always accompanies an implementation of a quantum algorithm, such as compilation and data processing.
 Note also that, depending on the application of the QPE, a significant energy cost could also arise from the preparation of a ground state with substantial overlap with the target state and its encoding into the qubits.